 While it is a bustling city, it still has a small village feel, making a short layover in Iceland one of the best times to go to Reykjavík.
 This city is filled with Icelandic history dating back to the 7th century, now a unique combination of modern and traditional architecture, booming with Icelandic and Scandinavian culture.

 Get a taste of Iceland and head to some of the best restaurants in the country serving up local cuisine.
-If you're short on time, travellers can check out Reykjavík's street food scene to get a taste of authentic Icelandic dishes like lamb and fermented shark as well as a famous Icelandic hotdog.
+If you're short on time, travelers can check out Reykjavík's street food scene to get a taste of authentic Icelandic dishes like lamb and fermented shark as well as a famous Icelandic hotdog.

 If you have a bit more time to spare, there are a wide variety of tours and excursions from whale-watching to horseback riding departing from Reykjavík.